 - Graduates will be able to know and use ethical guidelines and other professional standards related to early childhood practice.
 They are continuous, collaborative learners who demonstrate knowledgeable, reflective and critical perspectives on their work, making informed decisions that integrate knowledge from a variety of sources.
 They are informed advocates for sound educational practices and policies.

-Catholic School Leadership track outcomes
+Catholic School Leadership Concentration outcomes

 Those who complete the Catholic school leadership certificate program are fully prepared to provide mission-centered leadership and inspire others to embrace a shared vision for the future.